Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

   : Table: Doors

+### Wooden Doors
-**Wooden Doors:** Constructed of thick planks nailed together, sometimes bound with iron for strength (and to reduce swelling from dungeon dampness), wooden doors are the most common type.
+Constructed of thick planks nailed together, sometimes bound with iron for strength (and to reduce swelling from dungeon dampness), wooden doors are the most common type.
 Wooden doors come in varying strengths: simple, good, and strong doors.
 Simple doors (break